diclofenac sodium tablets

 Keep this leaflet with the medicine.
 You may need to read it again.

-Viclofen Tablets belongs to a group of medicines called non-steroidal anti-inflammatory drugs (NSAID).
-It relieves pain and reduces inflammation (swelling and redness).
+Viclofen Tablets belongs to a group of medicines called non-steroidal anti-inflammatory drugs (NSAIDs), which are used to relieve pain and reduces inflammation (swelling and redness).

 It is used for short-term treatment of the following conditions: